bheema-bhx/sencha_touch2/app/controller/Readme.md

-This folder contains the views1
+This folder contains the Controllers